Things to do at Mont Saint-Michel, France: 2-DAY ITINERARY

 Start the morning of your second day at the pleasant jardins de la Croix de Jérusalem (gardens of the Cross of Jerusalem) which offers magnificent views across the bay of Mont Saint-Michel.
 This is a great place to sit and sip your morning coffee while taking in the serene surroundings.

-The librairie du Sanctuaire
+The Librairie du Sanctuaire

 The librairie du Sanctuaire - librairie religieuse du Mont Saint-Michel is a bookshop located at the end of Grande Rue and just to the west of jardins de la Croix.
 Here you’ll be able to pick up a selection of history books, religious texts and other curiosities, perfect for souvenirs and gifts.